khushaligupta09/colour-economy/README.md

 | 2025 | Mocha Mousse | Nestlé | NSRGY | FMCG |
 | 2025 | Mocha Mousse | Hershey | HSY | FMCG |
 | 2025 | Mocha Mousse | Tapestry | TPR | Consumer |

+*Note: Tapestry (TPR) appears in both 2024 and 2025 and is treated as two independent observations — one for each Pantone colour year.*

 ### Tier 2 — Active Colour Adoption